• About The Emerald Palate

 Most of my favorite wineries honor these changes in the seasons, so one vintage might taste different every year it’s released.
 Some may try to keep similar characteristics over the passing time through their aging or blending process, so if you can’t find a specific year I recommend trying a newer vintage and see what you think!

-Best white wines in WA
+Best white and rosé wines in WA

 Locus Wines Mod0 White